-- If a new minimum only is specified, it must equal the old maximum. - If both an new minimum and maximum are specified, they must be equal. - If the object has no valid classification (the ORB\$V_CLASS PROT flag is off) then the new minimum must equal the new maximum.
-If only one is specified, the other is set equal. - If any of these checks fail, SS\$NOSECURITY is returned.
+- If only a new maximum classification is specified, it must equal the old minimum classification. - If only a new minimum classification is specified, it must equal the old maximum classification. - If both a new minimum and maximum classification are specified, they must be equal to each other.

+- If the object has no valid classification (the ORB\$V\CLASS\PROT flag is off), then the new minimum classification must equal the new maximum classification.
+If only one classification is specified, the other classification is set equal to it. - If any of these checks fail, an SS\$\NOSECURITY error is returned.
-- With SECURITY:

-- If a new maximum classification only is specified, it must dominate the old minimum. - If a new minimum only is specified, it must be dominated by the old maximum. - If the object has no valid classification and a new minimum or maximum only is specified, the other is set equal. - If both a new minimum and maximum are specified, the maximum must dominate the minimum. - If any of the checks above fail, SS\$BADPARAM is returned. - If the minimum secrecy is not equal to the maximum secrecy, DOWNGRADE is required; SS\$ NODOWNGRADE is returned if the process does not have it. - If the minimum integrity is not equal to the maximum integrity, UPGRADE is required; SS\$NOUPGRADE is returned if the process does not have it. - Unless the process has BYPASS or the object has no valid classification: - A process running at the old minimum classification, with the privileges of the current process, would have write access to the newly classified object.
-In other words, for a non-privileged process, the resultant minimum classification must dominate the object's old minimum classification; otherwise, DOWNGRADE (and/or UPGRADE) is required. - If the check fails, SS\$NODOWNGRADE (or SS\$ NOUPGRADE) is returned.
+In both of the above cases, if the process does not have the BYPASS privilege, the following things must be true for the reclassification to succeed:

+- A process running at the same classification as the old minimum classification of the object, with the privileges of the current process, would have write access to the newly classified object.
+In other words, for a non-privileged process, the resultant minimum classification must dominate the object's old minimum classification; otherwise, DOWNGRADE (and/or UPGRADE) is required. - If the check fails, an SS\$\NODOWNGRADE, or SS\$\NOUPGRADE, error is returned.